 Mrs. O’Connell attended Columbia College Chicago, and within that program, she wrote a number of short stories, including “The Foot,” which was published in the fiction anthology Hairtrigger 9 & 10.
 Mrs. O’Connell graduated with a Bachelor of Arts degree and went on to use her writing and editing skills to produce newsletters and marketing materials for several companies.
 In 1988, she moved to Los Angeles after being accepted into the Master of Professional Writing program (MPW) at the University of Southern California (USC).
 Mrs. O’Connell continued to hone her talents in fiction, poetry, and screenplay writing.

 Mrs. O’Connell graduated from USC’s program with a Master of Professional Writing in 1993, and in 1994 she completed her own anthology of short stories entitled, The Foot And Other Things To Put In Your Mouth.
 In 2009, she completed her first memoir, Fried Chicken and Sympathy, and plans to produce it as an interactive e-Book.
 Jennifer is also an independent scholar and contributor to the first of its kind women’s encyclopedia and American Book Fest 2017 Award Winner: Women in American History, A Social, Political, and Cultural Encyclopedia and Document Collection,

 Mrs. O’Connell writes at As The Girl Turns.
 She has contributed as an opinion/editorial columnist for Communities Digital News and has been a featured panelist on radio programs, and on CNN's Erin Burnett Outfront.

 To keep her life in balance, Ms. O’Connell coaches others on careers and reinvention, teaches Yoga, and leads teacher training and continuing education programs.
 As an E-RYT-500 Yoga instructor, Mrs. O'Connell has been featured in Yoga publications Yoga Journal and Mantra Yoga + Health.
 She is actively involved in the positive body image movement, and has been featured in the Yoga and Body Image Coalition campaign, "What A Yogi Looks Like".

-Mrs. O’Connell resides in Los Angeles with the loves of her life: Her husband Lynn, and her three puppies: Panda, a Tibetan Terrier, Puppet, a Malti-Poo, and Maddie, a Chinese Crested Powder Puff.
+Mrs. O’Connell resides in the Los Angeles area with the loves of her life: Her husband Lynn, and her fur kids: Panda, a Tibetan Terrier, Puppet, a Malti-Poo, and Maddie, a Chinese Crested Powder Puff.